 Most smallholder livestock systems rely on open grazing.
-Supplementary feeds are provided only occasionally except in areas of high population densities where intensive systems like zero grazing and stall feeding are practised.
-Main feed sources in the smallholder system include forage, cultivated fodder and crop by-products.
-Napier dominates the cultivated fodder.
+Supplementary feeds are provided only occasionally except in areas of high population densities where intensive systems such as zero grazing and stall feeding are practised.
+Main feed sources in the smallholder system include forage, cultivated fodder and crop byproducts.
+Napier grass dominates the cultivated fodder.
 Other common feeds and forages include maize stovers, dried poultry waste, hay (purchased pure Lucerne, grass or Lucerne/grass mix), silage (by a few farmers), home-made rations of locally available grains and other ingredients, and grazing, which is the most common source of animal feed (FAO, 2011).
 Commercial feeds such as dairy meal, dairy cubes, calf pellets, maize germ, maize bran, molasses, cottonseed cake, wheat pollard, and wheat bran are also used on a limited scale among the smallholders.
-We, however, noted from our interviews with key informants that most commercial feeds were of poor quality.
+It was noted from the interviews with key informants that most commercial feeds were of poor quality.

-Due to weather variability livestock farmers experience fluctuations in feed availability.
+Due to weather variability, livestock farmers experience fluctuations in feed availability.
 This has necessitated development and dissemination of feed technologies to increase and stabilize feed supply.
-Some of the technologies being promoted in the country are discussed below.
+Some of the technologies being promoted in the country are discussed below:

-- a) Planted Fodder, fodder legumes and fodder shrubs.
-The major livestock feed in smallholder dairy production systems in Kenya are natural pastures and planted fodder, mainly Napier grass (Orodho, 2006).
+- (i) Planted fodder, fodder legumes and fodder shrubs.
+The major livestock feed in smallholder dairy production systems in Kenya are natural pastures and planted fodder, mainly napier grass (Orodho, 2006).
 Various fodder legumes and fodder shrubs have also been introduced to farmers with varying degrees of success in increasing milk production.
 One of the most successful fodder crops is caliandra which has been widely and rapidly adopted by many farmers in the country as a protein supplement for their dairy cows (Franzel and Wambugu, 2007).
 It easily fits into existing farming systems, a quality that has made it attractive to many farm households.
-Other fodder crops that have been introduced include desmodium, Rhodes grass and Columbus grass. - b) Crop residues.
+Other fodder crops that have been introduced include desmodium, rhodes grass and columbus grass. - (ii) Crop residues.
 Some farms also use crop residues for livestock feeds.
 Among the most popular crop residues are maize stover, wheat straw and sweet potatoes vines.
-Given the need to improve storability of feeds for use in dry seasons, crop residues have been promoted alongside processing technologies. - c) Feed Conservation technologies.
+Given the need to improve storability of feeds for use in dry seasons, crop residues have been promoted alongside processing technologies. - (iii) Feed conservation technologies.
 For feeds to be available even in dry periods, it is important to have conservation technologies in place.
 The most common conservation methods that have been introduced to farmers are silages, so far adopted on limited scale and haying.
 An increasingly popular conservation technology is the pulverizer technology.
 There are also isolated cases where farmers are storing unprocessed crop residues.
 East Africa Dairy Development (EADD) programme has been behind the promotion of pulverizer and grass cutter technologies.
-About 480 pulverizers have been purchased by farmers across EADD sites (EADD, 2010). - d) Home-made rations.
+About 480 pulverizers have been purchased by farmers across EADD sites (EADD, 2010).

+(iv) Home-made rations.
 This involves formulation of feed rations from locally available grains and other ingredients (FAO, 2011).

-Our survey in Western Kenya found a number of specific feed technologies being promoted.
-We highlight these below.
+Survey in Western Kenya found a number of specific feed technologies being promoted.
+These are highlighted below.